ATOM study guides to support teaching and learning

 Tailored teaching support

 There’s a reason our ATOM study guides are some of our most frequently accessed resources.
-This growing collection supports the study of a huge range of feature films, documentaries and television programmes.
+This growing collection supports the study of a huge range of feature films, documentaries and television programs.

 Support your teaching of set texts